Sir-Fancy/AlgArt/README.md

 ____

 * Use a small image size like 64x64 and plug it into your favorite image editor to scale it up.
 Make sure "Nearest Neighbor" interpolation is selected, if available.
 This will perserve each pixel's sharp edges.

+* Apply a gaussian/mosaic blur in a photo editor before you scale it up to blend and interpolate the pixels

 * K.I.S.S (Keep It Simple, Stupid)... unless you feel adventurous :)